Plastic Bag Ban & Paper Bag Fee

 Guides

-• This guide is intended to assist business owners and managers as they implement the necessary changes to bring their business into compliance.
-It includes information about the ordinance, steps to take to ensure compliance and inform customers of the changes, and answers to FAQs.
+- This guide intends to assist business owners and managers as they bring their business into compliance.
+It includes information about the ordinance, steps to take to ensure compliance and inform customers of the changes, and answers to common questions.

 Signs

-Counter Signs: Businesses are encouraged to post these signs at their check-out counters to inform customers of the changes.
+Counter Signs: Businesses are encouraged to post these signs at points-of-sale to inform customers of the changes.

 Violations and Enforcement

-If a business is found to be out of compliance with any component of the ordinance, inspectors' initial actions will be to prioritize outreach, education, and support to ensure the business has the necessary information and resources to help them come into compliance.
-Following these initial actions, increasing levels of enforcement may be applied to address non-compliant businesses.
+If a business is found to be out of compliance, inspectors will prioritize outreach, education, and support to ensure the business has the necessary information and resources to help them come into compliance.
+Following these initial actions, increasing levels of enforcement will be applied.

-1. Upon discovery of a business violating the ordinance, an inspector will issue a warning, provide guidance, and offer assistance.
+- If you are in violation of the ordinance, an inspector will first issue a warning, provide guidance, and offer assistance.

-3. If all violations are not corrected by the time of the third inspection and businesses continue to operate out of compliance, inspectors will file a citation.
+- If violations are not corrected by the time of a third inspection, inspectors will file a citation.
 The following fines can be applied for violations:

 Need assistance?
 Contact us.